All you need to know about Zero Fuel Weight Error and how to reduce it

 What is Zero Fuel Weight Error?

 A key input for flight planning is the planned Zero Fuel Weight.
 It serves as the basis for most flight plan calculations from which fuel quantities required for the flight are determined.
-With that in mind, we can easily imagine that the difference between the planned and actual Zero Fuel Weight, called the Zero Fuel Weight Error, heavily impacts the flight.
+With that in mind, we can easily imagine that the difference between the planned and actual Zero Fuel Weight called the Zero Fuel Weight Error, heavily impacts the flight.

 Effect of Zero Fuel Weight overestimations on flight economics

 When the Zero Fuel Weight is overestimated, flight plan fuels are higher than needed, and a part of the loaded fuel is not necessary to operate the flight.
-This causes overconsumption compared to a flight planned with an accurate Zero Fuel Weigh because extra weight is carried.
+This causes overconsumption compared to a flight plan with an accurate Zero Fuel Weight because extra weight is carried.
 This effect is accentuated for long-haul flights, where the cost of weight is higher due to the duration of the flight.
 You can read this article on the cost of weight for further details.

 Zero Fuel Weight estimation errors also influence the flight path selection by the flight planning system.
 This is even more true for airlines using advanced algorithms capable of finding optimal 4-dimensional flight profiles.
 Different lateral and vertical paths can be found based on Zero Fuel Weight.
 Consequently, the flight is operated on a non-optimal lateral and vertical path, increasing the overconsumption.